*As always, this post is purely my own opinion — not financial advice*

 A bang-up crash course on why Bitcoin is primed to step up as the new and improved Gold 2.0, which has been developed from the ground up to integrate seamlessly with a world that’s clearly going digital.

-If you’re wondering why I included 2 videos above from Mike Maloney (one of the most well known gold supporters alive today), I’ll give you 2 reasons:
+If you’re wondering why I included 2 videos above from Mike Maloney (one of the most well known gold supporters alive today, who actually likes gold more than bitcoin), I’ll give you 2 reasons:

 - To provide a fair argument for both sides

-- More importantly, because Mike does a better job than anyone articulating the most important point of all: our current financial system of fiat money-printing is trash, and we need to start having these conversations of alternative assets right. now.
+- Because Mike does a better job than anyone articulating the most important point of all: our current financial system of fiat money-printing is trash, and we need to start having these conversations of alternative assets right. now.

 Alright folks, that’s all I’m going to dump on you today!